airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.github.md

 allocate a buffer for one of our file reading/writing programs instead of assigning it in the `.bss`.

-The program we will demonstrate this on is `read-records.s` from [Chapter 6.
+The program we will demonstrate this on is `006-01-read-records.s` from [Chapter 6.
 Reading and Writing Simple Records](#chapter-6-reading-and-writing-simple-records).
 This program uses a buffer named `record_buffer` to handle its input/output needs.
 We